AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-ultimate-overview.md

 For information on how to get started with Assets Ultimate, see [Enable AEM Assets Ultimate](/help/assets/enable-assets-ultimate.md).

-AEM Assets also provides a lightweight DAM that allows you to perform some of the key capabilities, however, the advanced capabilities are not available to you, such as, UI extensibility, content automation, and additional Stage and Production environments.
+AEM Assets also provides a lighter weight DAM for customers who do not have advanced requirements such as, UI extensibility, API-driven automation, and custom code deployment.
 For more information, see [AEM Assets Prime](/help/assets/assets-prime.md).